omniphx/forrest/README.md

 Forrest::appMenu();
 ```

-Resources can be extended by passing the additional parameters into the first argument:
+Resource urls can be extended by passing additional parameters into the first argument:
 ```php
 Forrest::sobjects('Account/describe/approvalLayouts/');
 ```

-You can also add option methods and formats to calls:
+You can also add optional parameters to requests:
 ```php
 Forrest::theme(['format'=>'xml']);
 ```